ibm-cloud-docs/assistant/beta-intent-recommendations.md

 1. Review the intents that are recommended by the service.

-    The most frequently occurring customer needs are captured in the intents that are listed first.
+    The intent recommendations are ordered by:

+    1. Intents with the most frequently occuring utterances.
+The frequency of the utterances associated with these intents suggests they identify the most common customer pain points.
+    1. How different the intents are from intents you have already added to your skill.
+Their uniqueness suggests that they can address user needs that are not being met currently.
+    1. How similar the user examples in the intent are to one another, which indicates the strength of the intent.

     You can hover over an intent to see a few examples of its associated utterances.
 If you want to see a list of all of the intent groupings, click **Show all recommendations**.

-1. Click an intent to see the full set of user examples that are associated with it, and to take one of the following actions:
+1. Click an intent to see the user examples that are associated with it.

-    Deselect any utterances that you do not want to add as user examples.
+    The twenty most similar user examples for the intent are shown.
+Deselect any utterances that you do not want to add as user examples, and then take one of the following actions:

     - To add the recommended intent with the selected utterances as user examples, click **Create intent**.
     - To add the selected utterances from the recommended intent to one of your existing intents as user examples instead, click **Add to existing intent**, choose the intent, and then click **Add**.

 The intents and intent user examples that you add in this way do count toward your intent and intent user example totals for which there are limits per plan.
 See [Intent limits](/docs/services/assistant?topic=assistant-intents#intents-limits) for more details.

+As the subjects that your customers want to discuss change, you can use the intent user example recommendations feature to help keep your intents up-to-date and revelant over time.

 ## Get intent user example recommendations
 {: #beta-intent-recommendations-get-example-recommendations}

+This feature is already available to users with Plus or Premium plans.
+For information about language support, see [Supported languages](/docs/services/assistant?topic=assistant-language-support).
+{: tip}

 The following video provides a 2-minute overview of how to get intent user examples recommendations.